-- Please be aware that the Austrian, Italian, Netherlands, Polish and Swiss Embassies always require additional text on a Certificate of Registration.
+- Please be aware that the Austrian, French, Italian, Netherlands, Polish and Swiss Embassies always require additional text on a Certificate of Registration.

 - Medical insurance to cover the period.
 Some Schengen member states require proof of medical insurance which covers the entire trip.
 You should ensure that you buy travel insurance before travelling outside of the UK, as you will not be covered by the NHS.